OrionReed/tldraw-physics/README.md

 ## Known Issues
 - Simulation speed is not always consistent
 - Multiplayer hangs on connecting sometimes, for some browsers (Safari/Firefox)
+- There's a bug with groups where the physics geometry doesn't match the tldraw geometry

 # Contributing
 Please open an issue or PR if you have any suggestions or improvements!
 Especially looking for: